LaFabrickMassy/Projet-Fablab/Projets/TrucUSB-pipico/readme.md

 # Purpose

-TrucUSB is a devices designed to test USB identification (vendor_ID and device_ID), and to simulate keyboard sequences.
+TrucUSB is a device designed to test USB identification (vendor_ID and device_ID), and to simulate keyboard sequences.
 It is configured in on of two modes:
 - USB identification : the vendor_ID and the device_ID can be set to any string